Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Dispersion relations

 with the fourth order stencils given by

-Due to the symmetry and redundancy, it is instructive to rewrite the stencil matrices in terms of its components applied to forward and backward propagating modes.
-The forth order stencil matrices can be expressed as
+In consequence of the symmetry and redundancy, it is instructive to rewrite the stencil matrices in terms of its components applied to forward- and backward-propagating modes.
+The fourth order stencil matrices can be expressed as